joonwee-goh/portfolio-projects/divvy_bikes/README.md

 As several months of the original data files exceed GitHub's 100mb file limit, I have provided a truncated sample dataset limited to the first 500 rows for each month.

 - **Source:** [Divvy System Data Portal](https://divvybikes.com/system-data)
+- **Description:** This dataset contains data from trips made using Divvy bike-sharing system in Chicago.
+It includes columns such as ride start/end times, station locations, rider types, and more.
+- **Date Range Used:** June 2024 - May 2025
 - **Raw Data:** [`12month_raw_dataset.csv`](data/12month_raw_dataset.csv)
 - **Cleaned Data:** [`12month_clean_dataset.csv`](data/12month_clean_dataset.csv)
 - **Cleaning Summary:** Added new columns for further analysis, removed duplicates and entries that do not meet Divvy's user policy.